konskons11/ViRAE/Supplementary/Readme.md

 **Supplementary figure 1:** Flowchart of the comparative virome methodology analysis performed in this study.

-**Supplementary file 1:** Selection and filtering of Next Generation Sequencing data related to viral metagenomics for the purposes of this study.
+**Supplementary file 1:** Selection and filtering of single-end Next Generation Sequencing data related to viral metagenomics for the purposes of this study.

+**Supplementary file 2:** Selection and filtering of paired-end Next Generation Sequencing data related to viral metagenomics for the purposes of this study.

 **Supplementary file 2:** Metadata of RNA-seq samples and their corresponding viruses analysed in this study.